Azure-Samples/RAI-workshops/train-the-trainer/train-the-trainer-info.md

 ## Slide decks

-Slide decks are available to accompany each workshop and provide a high-level introduction to the subject matter.
-Speaker notes are provided in each slide deck.
-You can find slide decks within the [slide-decks](slide-decks/) folder of this repository.
-The slide decks are named according to the workshop title.
+A general Responsible AI slide deck is available to accompany our workshops and provide a high-level introduction to Microsoft's responsible AI tooling.
+Speaker notes are provided within the slide deck.
+You can find slide deck within the [slide-decks](slide-decks/) folder of this repository.

+The slides are provided in order.
+However, you're encouraged to present the slides that are relevant for your specific workshop.
+We've also included a title slide for each workshop listed in this repository.

 ## List of workshops